-The plan includes estimates developed using assumptions as disclosed in notes to the plan.
-Estimates are subject to risk due to assumptions made about future costs.
-Significant future cost risks include: 1) if actual interest rates on the Corporation's variable rate bonds are significantly higher than those assumed in the plan; and 2) if liquidity support costs increase at a rate higher than assumed in the plan.
+The Plan contains notes that disclose the assumptions used when determining certain estimates.
+All estimates are subject to risk of change due to assumptions made about future costs.
+Significant future cost risks include, among others: 1) if actual interest rates on the Corporation's variable rate bonds are significantly higher than those assumed in the Plan; and 2) if liquidity support costs increase at a rate higher than assumed in the Plan.